DevOkuhle/Custom-Weather-App/README.md

 - Kotlin
 - The principle of separation of concerns
 - Reusability of functions
-- Room Database
-too name a few.
+- Room Database \ntoo name a few.